nakanoh/nakanoh/README.md

+### ✏️ Available as a Docs-Only Typo-Fix Collaborator
+Even small typo fixes can take up valuable time for maintainers—I completely understand that.
+If your project could use some help cleaning up documentation or comments, I'd be happy to support.

+So far, I’ve been contributing on a PR basis proactively,
+but I'd also be open to helping more consistently—
+for example, as a **docs-only collaborator focused on typo corrections and minor language improvements**.

+Of course, I understand that collaborator access comes with a level of trust.
+If there’s something specific you’d like me to take a look at, feel free to mention me on GitHub,
+and I’ll gladly review it.
+Please feel free to reach out anytime!

+---

 ### 👋 Working towards becoming an OSS contributor
 I started by fixing typos and have been learning how to contribute step by step.